bayramcicek/bayramcicek.github.io/_posts/2023-06-03-week-01-gsoc-report.md

 - Some technical details

-There is a timer that waits for user to stop typing if user types faster.
+There is a timer that waits the user to stop typing if user types faster than `350ms`.
+Since searching can be expensive, we shouldn't perform search for every key press if pressing between two keys are less than 350ms, which will improve the performance.
 {% highlight cpp %}

 IMPL_LINK_NOARG(OfaTreeOptionsDialog, SearchUpdateHdl, weld::Entry&, void)
 {
     m_aUpdateDataTimer.Start();
-    // debug ("1 -> SearchUpdateHdl, treeopt.cxx ");
+    // debug ("timer -> SearchUpdateHdl()");
 }

 {% endhighlight %}